TonysCousin/udacity-reinforcement-learning/projects/tennis/docs/Report.md

 I also added a learning rate scheduler for the actor NN and another for the critic NN, which enables annealing of the learning rate.
 Experimenting with this eventually confirmed that annealing is not needed, so the hyperparameters I've chosen render it inactive, but it could be used if desired.

-As is typical with reinforcement learning, in order to avoid temporal biases due to correlation between states of consecutive time steps, training relies on an experience replay buffer.
+As is typical with reinforcement learning, in order to avoid temporal biases due to correlation between states of consecutive time steps, training relies on randomized experience replay buffer.
 I began with a simple replay buffer (no prioritizing), but quickly observed that the vast majority of experiences (virtually all) resulted in negative reward.
 Thinking that learning would occur more quickly if the agents saw positive rewards, I modified the replay buffer to limit the number of negative experiences it stores.
 In addition, I added a "priming" feature to the replay buffer; the first N experiences it takes in are considered priming, and consist of experiences built entirely from random actions by the agents.
-A replay buffer needs to have at least buffer_size experiences stored before it can start serving batches for training, but this additionally requires that the priming quota be filled (which I set at 5000, substantially larger than the batch size of 256).
+A replay buffer needs to have at least batch_size experiences stored before it can start serving batches for training, but this additionally requires that the priming quota be filled (which I set at 5000, substantially larger than the batch size of 256).
 The driving concern here was that my early learning experiences only involved a very small range of motion of the racquets, and starting with a substantial set of training experiences that covered the full range of possible motion would help to force agents to explore "corner cases" more.

 ## Hyperparameters Used